Right to Manage and management disputes

 You may be able to change the management of your building if you’re unhappy with the way it’s being run and you live in a leasehold flat.
 You can either:

-- ask a tribunal to appoint a new manager
+- apply to a tribunal to ask them to appoint a new manager

 - take over the management responsibilities, known as your ‘Right to Manage’